yiqiao-yin/pace-u-cs667/capstone/README.md

 ### Skills and Roles Needed
 [Go back to TOC](#table-of-contents)

+Need developers to take inputs in terms of user features (homeowners, technicians, and internal) to build an app that functions effectively.

 - **Skills Needed**:
   - Mobile app development (iOS and Android) using existing technologies.
   - Back-end development for database integration and APIs.